Website icon Xpert.Digital

 Conquering the China market: data, figures, facts and statistics

-Decision-making aids in data, figures, facts and statistics as a PDF for free download, see below.
+Decision-making aids in the form of data, figures, facts and statistics as a free PDF download, see below.

-China is not only the world's largest market from e-commerce to social commerce, it is also a big unknown in the Western world.
-The manufacturing industry received massive support from the Chinese government, especially in the B2B sector.
-In 2019, 2/3 of e-commerce transactions in China alone came from the B2B market.
+China is not only the world's largest market for everything from e-commerce to social commerce, it is also largely unknown to the Western world.
+Particularly in the B2B sector, the manufacturing industry has received massive support from the Chinese government.
+In 2019 alone, two-thirds of all e-commerce transactions in China were in the B2B market.

-Report on monitoring the Chinese e-commerce market – Image: Xpert.digital
+Report on the monitoring of the Chinese e-commerce market – Image: Xpert.digital

-The potential of the Chinese market is also a challenge for foreign companies.
-There is no general answer or solution.
+The potential of the Chinese market also presents a challenge for foreign companies.
+There is no one-size-fits-all answer or solution.

 E-commerce in China